Iqrar99/os201/README.md

 # os201
-Repository for Operating Systems (CSGE602055) course.
+This repository is for Operating Systems (CSGE602055) course.